-Each component of the exhibition illustrates SOM’s multidisciplinary practice, past and present, and the way design embraces and integrates engineering into works of public art.
-Throughout the various spaces in the MAK Center, Poetic Structure: Art + Engineering + Architecture will offer conceptual visualizations showing the intricate connections between these disciplines as conveyed through:
+Each component of the exhibition illustrated SOM’s multidisciplinary practice, past and present, and the way design embraces and integrates engineering into works of public art.
+Throughout the various spaces in the MAK Center, Poetic Structure: Art + Engineering + Architecture offered conceptual visualizations showing the intricate connections between these disciplines as conveyed through:

-- Models: Within the hovering pavilion, more than 30 structural models at 1:500 scale, will be on display.
-The exterior walls are absent on each model to show the structural skeleton.
+- Models: Within the hovering pavilion, more than 30 structural models at 1:500 scale were on display.
+The exterior walls were absent on each model to show the structural skeleton.
 By showing how the building maintains its identity without the presence of the exterior wall, the integration of structure and architecture is understood as seamless

 - Ideas Wall: A mosaic collage of hand-drawn sketches from SOM’s structural leadership that showcase the design process as a continuously evolving discussion of a collective group

 - Art installations and digital projections: Visuals and work from globally-acclaimed artists and architects who have partnered with SOM to design large-scale public installations, including Janet Echelman’s Dream Catcher, James Carpenter’s Hope Tower, Iñigo Manglano-Ovalle’s Weatherfield, Jaume Plensa’s World Voices, and additional work by Pablo Picasso and Peter Zumthor

 For more than 80 years, SOM has explored the poetics of structure through continual examination, experimentation, and development of partnerships with artists to heighten design thinking.
 The MAK Center for Art and Architecture surveyed these principles through the lens of a cultural organization dedicated to challenging the conventional notions of the relationship between architectural spaces and creative arts, through exhibitions, lectures, performances and tours.